sreeise/graph-rs-sdk/README.md

 next link calls and return all the responses in a `VecDeque<Response<T>>`.
 Keep in mind that the larger the volume of next link calls that need to be made the longer the return delay will be when calling this method.

-All paging methods have their response body read in order to get the `@odata.nextLink` for calling next link requests.
+All paging methods have their response body read in order to get the `@odata.nextLink` URL for calling next link requests.
 Because of this the original `reqwest::Response` is lost.
 However, the paging responses are re-wrapped in a Response object (`http::Response`) that is similar to `reqwest::Response`.
 The main difference is that the paging calls must specify the type of response body in order to be called and the response that is returned can provide a reference to the body `response.body()` or you can take ownership of the body